You can deploy a machine on Microsoft Azure to run ArcGIS Pro and ArcGIS Desktop clients (ArcMap, ArcCatalog, ArcGlobe, and ArcScene).

 Obtain a license from Esri

-To deploy ArcGIS Pro or the ArcMap suite of products, you need an ArcGIS Desktop license.
+To deploy the ArcMap suite of products, you need an ArcGIS Desktop license.
+To deploy ArcGIS Pro, you can use an ArcGIS Desktop or license ArcGIS Pro through the ArcGIS Enterprise portal license.

 Install ArcGIS Enterprise Cloud Builder for Microsoft Azure